-Dr. Kriete, Dr. Mundth and Dr. Crystal carefully choose which and when radiographs are taken, generally following the guidelines recommended by the American Dental Association, the Academy of Pediatric Dentistry and the American College of Radiology.
+Dr. Mundth will carefully choose which and when radiographs are taken, generally following the guidelines recommended by the American Dental Association, the Academy of Pediatric Dentistry and the American College of Radiology.
 Radiographs allow us to see many things we cannot see with our direct vision.
 Radiographs enable us to detect cavities in between your teeth, determine bone levels, and analyze the health of your bone.
 We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.

 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
 Radiation exposure for the digital dental radiographs is extremely minimal compared with conventional dental x-rays.
 The doctors utilize the most current Digital Imaging Technologies within the office.
 Digital imaging can also help us to better compare and enhance diagnostic information.
 Many times this will enable us to see any abnormalities better.